 Here is where we get the first clue.
 Here’s why this phenomenon isn’t more common and accepted as part of our cultural narrative.
 Mr. Campbell’s observation contains an essential element of wisdom.
 He talks about the elements of space and time as prime conditioning factors.

-Conditioning means brainwashing, and brainwashing is a process of influencing someone to adopt ideas and beliefs through systematic indoctrination.
+Conditioning in our culture is another name for brainwashing.
+It is a process that influences someone to adopt ideas and beliefs through systematic indoctrination.

 “Time and space are modes by which we think and not conditions in which we live.” — Albert Einstein